-- (i) The entire interests in shares of 107,193,235 are duplicated by those disclosed under Mr D S Chang, the spouse of Ms Chan Him Wee, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (ii) The entire interests in shares of 123,721,164 are duplicated by those disclosed under Dr S T K Cheung, the spouse of Ms Ng Yiu Chi Eleanor, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (iii) GCIL is a company owned by a family trust which was interested in 85,538,356 shares held by GCIL, as noted in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures".
+- (i) The entire interests in shares of 123,721,164 are duplicated by those disclosed under Dr S T K Cheung, the spouse of Ms Ng Yiu Chi Eleanor, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (ii) GCIL is a company owned by a family trust which was interested in 85,538,356 shares held by GCIL, as noted in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures".
 MEH is another company owned by a separate family trust which was interested in 35,455,308 shares held by MEH.
-HIT, the trustee of these trusts, is deemed to be interested in the 120,993,664 shares owned by these trusts. - (iv) These interests in shares are duplicated by those disclosed under Mr R Dorfman, the spouse of Mrs Sheri Tillman Dorfman, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (v) These interests in shares are duplicated by those beneficially owned by Mr Gershon Dorfman.
+HIT, the trustee of these trusts, is deemed to be interested in the 120,993,664 shares owned by these trusts. - (iii) These interests in shares are duplicated by those disclosed under Mr R Dorfman, the spouse of Mrs Sheri Tillman Dorfman, in the section "Directors' and chief executives' interests and short positions in shares, underlying shares and debentures". - (iv) These interests in shares are duplicated by those beneficially owned by Mr Gershon Dorfman.